 Flow efficiency is the ratio between value-adding time and the lead time required to complete a process.
 Value-adding is the time during which a person or a machine is actively working towards completion of a given target.
 Lead time is the frame between the order and delivery of the product.

-Tracking the efficiency of your team’s workflow is crucial for optimizing the whole process.
+Tracking your team's workflow efficiency is crucial for optimizing the whole process.

 Wait time is accumulated when a task is waiting on something that doesn’t depend on the person working on it.
 The most typical example of generating wait time in Kanban is when a card is awaiting someone to review it before moving on to the next column of the Kanban board.On the other hand, blocked time is generated when an assignment gets stuck somewhere in the workflow, and there is something that’s in the way of resuming work.